Hot quark matter and merger remnants: Final remarks

+This work focuses on introducing temperature into the DDQM model using a lattice QCD–motivated approach, for the first time, while also consistently accounting for the presence of $\nu_\mu$ and $\mu$ in the composition of the merger remnant throughout its evolution process.
 The main findings of our investigation are: \begin{itemize} \item In the upper panels of Fig.~\ref{pfs} and in Fig.~\ref{pfs1} we observed a significant increase in $\nu_e$ as the merger remnant evolves with increasing $T$ and $S/n_b$.
-The $\nu_e$'s shift more towards the low $n_b$ region and their population also increases significantly toward the center of the remnant matter along the evolution lines.
+The $\nu_e$'s shift more towards the low $n_b$ region, and their population also increases significantly toward the center of the remnant matter along the evolution lines.
 The $\nu_\mu$ population drops marginally at low $n_b$ and does not show any significant increase at higher $n_b$ along the evolution lines.
 The $\delta$ of the remnant matter also decreases with increasing $T$ and $S/n_b$ due to an increase of $u$-quark over $d$-quark at relatively high $n_b$ along the evolution lines.
-As expected, an increase in $T$ and $S/n_b$ facilitates the early appearance of $s$-quark in the remnant matter, a similar effect was observed with the $\mu$'s.
-Particle distribution under conditions of merger involving hadronic matter can be found in \cite{Sedrakian:2021qjw, Sedrakian:2022kgj}, their results qualitatively agree with our findings considering that neutrons are rich in $d$, protons are rich in $u$ and hyperons contain $s$-quarks.
+As expected, an increase in $T$ and $S/n_b$ facilitates the early appearance of $s$-quark in the remnant matter; a similar effect was observed with the $\mu$'s.
+Particle distribution under conditions of merger involving hadronic matter can be found in \cite{Sedrakian:2021qjw, Sedrakian:2022kgj}; their results qualitatively agree with our findings, considering that neutrons are rich in $d$, protons are rich in $u$, and hyperons contain $s$-quarks.

 \item In the lower panels of Fig.~\ref{pfs}, we found that massless particles like $\nu_e$ and $\nu_\mu$ contribute less to the overall $S/n_b$ of the system.
-Generally, an increase in $T$ mutually increases the $S/n_b$ of each particle in the system thereby increasing the net $S/n_b$ as shown in Fig.~\ref{ent}.
-Additionally, the $S/n_b$ decreases with increasing $n_b$ among the individual particles, a similar effect is observed in the net system of particles in Fig.~\ref{ent}.
+Generally, an increase in $T$ mutually increases the $S/n_b$ of each particle in the system, thereby increasing the net $S/n_b$ as shown in Fig.~\ref{ent}.
+Additionally, the $S/n_b$ decreases with increasing $n_b$ among the individual particles; a similar effect is observed in the net system of particles in Fig.~\ref{ent}.
 This reinforces the point that the $S/n_b$ spreads from the disk towards the center of the remnants (higher $S/n_b$ in the time interval of $\sim 40{\rm ms}$ postmerger have been reported in \cite{Perego:2014fma}).